microsoft/BotFramework-WebChat/samples/speech-browser/README.md

 # Things to try out
 - Use the microphone button: you should be able to provide commands to the bot via speech
 - Speak `help`: you should see a full list of MockBot features
-- Speak `card weather`, you should see a weather card built using Adaptive Cards
+- Speak `card weather`: you should see a weather card built using Adaptive Cards
-- Speak `carousel`, you should see a carousel of cards
+- Speak `carousel`: you should see a carousel of cards

 # Code
 > Jump to [completed code](#completed-code) to see the end-result `index.html`.